e-gun/HipparchiaGoServer/INSTRUCTIONS/BASIC_USE.md

 [5] **Building a search list with multiple texts and an exclusion**

 To build a search list you can add multiple texts from multiple authors, genres, etc. You can also exclude items by clicking on the `-` button.
-To see extended search options clock on the `...` button.
+To see extended search options click on the `...` button.
 This will make more autocomplete boxes available.
 Below you will see two example search lists: `Three works of Cicero, less one of the books of the De officiis` and `All of the Philosophici up to 200BCE less Aristotle and omit Plato's Republic`.